-3. Relationship Pressures
+3. Relationship pressures

 Migraine doesn’t just get in the way at work—it affects your social life too.
-It’s tough to make plans when an attack could blindside you at any moment, and it might stress you out to have to ask friends or family for help when a migraine inevitably strikes.
+It’s tough to make plans when an attack could blindside you at any moment, and it might stress you out to have to ask friends or family for help when a headache inevitably strikes.
 You may even feel guilty for needing to step away from parenting duties to take care of yourself.

 That stress and uncertainty can take a toll on your friendships and romantic relationships, and living with a chronic condition is already isolating sometimes.
 If all this sounds familiar to you, you might find solace in these interviews with mother-daughter pairs of migraine sufferers, or these great reads on what’s really like parenting with migraine.

-4. Mental Health Burdens
+4. Mental health burdens